Pousha Purnima: Feasting and merrymaking

 The farmers of Western Odisha grow paddy on their agricultural land during monsoon and harvest in autumn.
-After they bring home all the yield, they find relaxed of all the toils and experience a great sense of satisfaction.
+After they bring home all the yield, they find themselves relaxed of all the toils and experience a great sense of satisfaction.
 This inspires them to rejoice with family and friends.
 On the full moon day of the month of Pausha they cook rice, tasty dishes (Chha' Tun Na' Bhajaa), especially goat meat, along with rice pudding and cakes.
-The family dines together and makes marry.
+The family dines together and makes merry.
 They share their dishes and cakes with other families and friends.
-Some communities celebrate with Kusna (rice-liquor) and MahuliThis feasting is associated with community playing, singing and dancing.
+Some communities celebrate with Kusna (rice-liquor) and Mahuli.
+This feasting is associated with community playing, singing and dancing.
 In past, the male youth played Chhur, Gudu, and Gourbaadi.
 Some engage themselves in pastimes like Kukraamaar (cock-fight), Garraamaar (ram-fight) and the like.
-Likewise, the girls played Saatgaati or Kansaadiindoors and Humo-bauli outdoors.
+Likewise, the girls played Saatgaati or Kansaadi indoors and Humo-bauli outdoors.